IRS whistleblowers airing claims to Congress about 'slow-walking' of the Hunter Biden case

 Weiss and the Justice Department have denied that, saying he had “full authority” and never sought to bring charges in other states.

+But Shapley testified under questioning during an exchange with Rep. Jim Jordan, R-Ohio, that he wrote an email later that day to memorialize the October 2022 meeting with Weiss and five others.
+Shapley insisted on Wednesday on his own recollection of what was said.

-The second IRS whistleblower described his frustrations with the way the case was handled, dating to the Trump administration under Attorney General William Barr.
+The second IRS whistleblower, Ziegler, described his frustrations with the way the case was handled, dating to the Trump administration under Attorney General William Barr.
 The tax agency employee said he started the investigation into Hunter Biden in 2015 and began to delve deeply into his life and finances.

-Republicans have also sought testimony from other agents involved in the case but have been mostly unsuccessful thus far and have tried to portray the government's case as rife with political interference and bias.
-They have also called Hunter Biden's plea agreement, in which he is likely to avoid jail time, a “sweetheart deal."
+Ziegler told the committee thatl he decided to come forward publicly “not as a hero or a victim,” but as a married, gay Democrat “compelled to disclose the truth.”

+Democrats on the committee pushed back on the whistleblower claims that Hunter Biden received special treatment because his father was the nominee for president in the upcoming 2020 election.

 Before the hearing, Comer, R-Ky., acknowledged it has been difficult for Republicans to succinctly outline Hunter Biden’s tangled financial affairs or to provide convincing evidence of any specific wrongdoing by the president or his family.

-High-ranking officials at the Justice Department have countered these claims by pointing to the extraordinary set of circumstances surrounding a criminal case into a subject who at the time was the son of a leading presidential candidate.
+Justice Department officials have countered these claims by pointing to the extraordinary set of circumstances surrounding a criminal case into a subject who at the time was the son of a leading presidential candidate.

 It is unclear how much of the conflict described by the whistleblowers amounts to internal disagreement about how to pursue the investigation or a pattern of interference and preferential treatment.
 Department policy has long warned prosecutors to take care in charging cases with potential political overtones around the time of an election, to avoid any possible influence on the outcome.